Brigid Arthur: Public speaking and advocacy

-A primary aim of the BASP is to provide hospitality and practical support, but one of Arthur's main roles is to advocate and speak publicly for refugees and asylum seekers.
+A primary aim of BASP is to provide hospitality and practical support, but one of Arthur's main roles is to advocate and speak publicly for refugees and asylum seekers.
 At the Palm Sunday walk in 2021, she said, "We need to feel outrage.
 It galvanises us into action that demands change.
 And to collectively give voice to that outrage ...
 We hope that by next Palm Sunday we're celebrating that things have changed for the better.
 Until we do that, we place in jeopardy the kind of society we claim to be."
 Other public speaking events have included: